 Customers don’t mind hearing their options – it might be a service they didn’t even know existed, but they don’t like being pushed into something they don’t feel comfortable with, and you can lose a lot of trust and repeat business by ignoring their desires.
 For example, you could offer to fit wheel protectors with new car protections – pointing out the cost of wheel repairs vs the initial cost of installation.
 However, the customer might want to think about it and look at other cars online with different colours fitted.
 Leave the option on the table for as long as you can, but if they don’t take it up this time it’s in their mind for their next visit when they may better recognise the benefits.
 Don’t be shy to make a note of the offer on their invoice too as it could be a good prompt for an addition to their next valet – after they pick up a wheel scrape, for example.

 Make Your Upsell Relevant.

-If a customer just wants a coating applied to, say, a lease car, without correction, fine – if you explain to them the pitfalls to this that’s their choice, however they might still be receptive to a windscreen coating or local area PPF – if they have mentioned regular motorway miles, or the potential for stone chip damage.
-If you can demonstrate a relevance to their situation, rather than just saying “all the cool kids are doing it”, you have a stronger chance of persuading them of the benefit to their situation.
+If a customer just wants a coating applied to, say, a lease car, without correction, fine – if you explain to them the pitfalls to this that’s their choice, however, they might still be receptive to a windscreen coating or local area PPF – if they have mentioned regular motorway miles or the potential for stone chip damage.
+If you can demonstrate relevance to their situation, rather than just saying “all the cool kids are doing it”, you have a stronger chance of persuading them of the benefits to their situation.

 If upselling’s not for you, fine.
 You can let the customer make their own decisions and tell you what they want, however with a bit of proactivity and a sharing of knowledge, you can build better trust and improve your bottom line at the same time.